jamietr1/google-docs-writing-tracker/README.md

 # New features

+* Application refactored to use DriveApp object model instead of the deprecated DocsList model.
 * Application completely refactored to be much more data-driven, making the setup and execution much easier.
 * New base version of the Writing spreadsheet [available here](https://docs.google.com/spreadsheet/ccc?key=0AmEvY6JjICyzdGU3aVFqeGVQX3JNRElaWDJlV2pxdlE&usp=sharing).
 * Ability to break daily word counts into fiction/nonfiction.